mattkinnersley/techwaffle/content/markdown/make-your-own-blog-part-1.md

 ## Mailchimp

 Being able to notify readers whenever you upload a new post is a great way to keep people engaged in your content.
 Mailchimp is a service that allows you to have users sign up to an audience and then receive emails from your campaigns.
 They have some very helpful templates that make it easy to automatically send confirmation emails when a user joins your email list too.
-We will create a new audience in Mailchimp
+We will create a new audience in Mailchimp and build a custom form with React Hook Form to submit the readers email address to our API.

 ## Vercel

 The company that created NextJS is Vercel.
 They also provide hosting of React apps and more specifically, have great support for NextJS apps naturally.
 Using Vercel as the hosting provider for the blog was a no-brainer.
-Deploying your NextJS app to Vercel is incredibly easy, especially when you are using serverless functions in your app like we are with our mailchimp API route.
+Deploying your NextJS app to Vercel is incredibly easy, especially when you are using serverless functions in your app like we will with our mailchimp API route.
 They also provide Preview Deployments meaning when you push a branch other than master to GitHub, it will deploy a test version of your app to a temporary location to preview your changes.
 This feature is perfect for when you want to publish a new post to your blog but want to preview it before it goes live.

 ## Google Analytics